 However, “how much weed can a 1000 watt light produce?” is really the wrong question to be asking.
-There are far better ways to maximize your yields, and many other variables that should be considered.
-If you’re looking to ensure that you get the most bud for your buck, we recommend considering all aspects of your grow… including your grow space, lighting, container, and training methods.
+There are far better ways to maximize your yields and many other variables that should be considered.
+If you’re looking to ensure that you get the most bud for your buck, we recommend considering all aspects of your growth… including your grow space, lighting, container, and training methods.

 What do you think?
 Have any tips or tricks that have worked to increase your yields?
 If so, let us know in the comments… and, as always, thanks for reading!